pmahnke/stmgrts/_posts/2006/2006-05-07-marble_hill_con.md

 #### Why is this year important?

 IMG is applying under the new Licensing Act for a premises licence for five concerts this year and six thereafter.
 When a licence is granted, it is for an indefinite period.
 It is therefore essential that the licence granted this year places a maximum limit on the audience size (now 8,000) and the length of concerts.
-If it doesn’t, IMG will be free to expand the size and change the nature of their programmes.
+If it doesn't, IMG will be free to expand the size and change the nature of their programmes.

-It is therefore vital to make your comments known about this year’s application before the license is granted as it will affect future years.
+It is therefore vital to make your comments known about this year's application before the license is granted as it will affect future years.

 #### What can you do?